ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   The proof for correct keying material is calculated as follows: proof = hex(hmac(`<external-passphrase>`, "keying:" + `<nonce>`))

-For the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm and encoded with a "agreement" where the remote public MODP key is not known in advance, the following can be used to encode/decode the input information:
+For the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm and encoded with a "agreement" where the remote public Diffie-Hellman key is not known in advance, the following can be used to encode/decode the input information:

   * secret - the 32 byte AES key is constructed in combination with the agreement key sent with a later agreement response, secret = hex(`<salt>`), where 32 byte AES key is calculated as hmac(hex(`<agreed-key>`), "secret:" + `<nonce>`), iv = `<salt>`
   * iv - the 16 byte AES initialization vector, hex(`<salt>`), where 16 byte IV is calculated as hmac(hex(`<agreed-key>`), "iv:" + `<nonce>`), iv = `<salt>`
   * hmacIntegrityKey - the initial secret key input string, hex(`<salt>`), where integriry passphrase is calculated as = hex(hmac(hex(`<agreed-key>`), "integrity:" + `<nonce>`)), iv = `<salt>`

 When the mandatory key is used, the AES CFB is initialized with these values and will continue to encrypt payloads using this keying until a new "0" package arrives.
-Once a new "0" package arrives all keying material is reset and forgotten and the algorithms with new keying information for subsequent messages are used for messages in a stream.
-The hmac is calculated using the following algorithm, hmac(`<integrity-passphrase>`, "integrity:" + hex(hash(`<decrypted-message>`)) + ":" hex(`<iv>`)).
+Once a new "0" package arrives all keying material is updated and the algorithms with new keying information for subsequent messages are used for messages in a stream.
+The hmac integrity is calculated using the following algorithm, hmac(`<integrity-passphrase>`, "integrity:" + hex(hash(`<decrypted-message>`)) + ":" hex(`<iv>`)).
 The AES key and integrity passphrase remains the same until a new "0" package is sent, but the IV is changed for every message.
 The next IV used for the keying selected is calculated based upon the hash of the previous IV for the selected keying and previous hmac integrity value, next_iv = hash(hex(`<previous-iv>`) + ":" + hex(`<previous-integrity-hmac>`)).

 Example of the "0" package is JSON in place text with the following data in the bundle: